 As reported on March 11, 2019, we completed enrollment and met the primary endpoint in our INSPIRE trial.
 LIQ861 was observed to be well-tolerated in 109 patients, with 101 patients (93%) completing at least two months of treatment.
 During the two-month period, LIQ861 was evaluated at doses up to 150 mcg capsule strength with no study-drug related serious adverse events.
-Moreover, one center in our INSPIRE trial dosed a patient above 150 mcg capsule strength and we have not yet determined a maximum tolerated dose of LIQ861.
-We also completed enrollment in our one-directional crossover substudy comparing bioavailability and pharmacokinetics of treprostinil as sub-study patients transitioned from Tyvaso to LIQ861.
-We expect to report our bioavailability and pharmacokinetics results in the second quarter of 2019.
+Moreover, dosing has exceeded the 150 mcg capsule strength in some centers and we have not yet determined a maximum tolerated dose of LIQ861.
+We also completed enrollment in our one-directional crossover sub-study comparing bioavailability and pharmacokinetics, or PK, of treprostinil as sub-study patients transitioned from Tyvaso to LIQ861.

-On April 3, 2019, we reported further data from our INSPIRE trial on exploratory endpoints at two months of treatment that demonstrated favorable functional and patient outcomes, as indicated by the Minnesota Living with Heart Failure Questionnaire (MLWHFQ) and measurement of six-minute walk distance (6MWD).
+On April 3, 2019, we reported further data from our INSPIRE trial on exploratory endpoints at two months of treatment that demonstrated generally favorable results with respect to six-minute walk distance (6MWD) and quality of life as indicated by the Minnesota Living with Heart Failure Questionnaire (MLWHFQ).
+On May 14, 2019, we reported further presentation of this data at the American Thoracic Society (ATS) International Conference 2019.